NEP(National Education Policy) has been introduced in our education system.

-They can take their credits (fees) and can get it transferred to another course which they want to pursue.
+They can take their credits (fees) and can get them transferred to another course that they want to pursue.

 Multiple exit options

-After the bachelor’s degree of four years, MA and MSc courses would be only of one Year.
+After the bachelor’s degree of four years, MA and MSc courses would be only one Year.

 A common national professional standard would be set for all the teachers by 2022.

 Only a four years integrated BA degree would be considered as the minimum qualification required to become a teacher by 2030.

 As discussed above the language till 5 will be the home language or regional but most of us will not be able to adjust in different environments when they will transfer schools.